 Jurassic Park is awesome.
 Anyone who says otherwise has only seen the third movie.
 With Jurassic Park being released in the UK today, I'd thought we'd take a look at some of the games inspired on the franchise.
 There's a ton based on the first movie alone so let's dig in...

-Both SEGA and Ocean software wrangled the videogame rights for different platforms.
-Ocean, who developed the computer and Nintendo versions had a large variety of game styles.
-Their Super Nintendo version was the only one that I was familiar with before now and it treats its license well.
+Both SEGA and Ocean Software wrangled the videogame rights for different platforms.
+Ocean, who developed the computer and Nintendo versions, was known for movie licenses and as such relied on a large variety of game styles.
+Their Super Nintendo version was the only one that I was familiar with before now and despite some flaws, it treats its license well.

-The exterior sections are basically treasure hunt sections which can get frustrating if you don't know what to do.
+The exterior sections are basically treasure-hunting sections which can get frustrating if you don't know what to do.
 Exploration is the key here mixed with a bit of trial and error.
-The areas are huge and without a save file or password system in the original cart which meant your first playthrough isn't very entertaining.
-You'll acquire a radar later on which helps a lot, but doesn't hide the repetitive nature in a slightly above average game.
+The areas are huge which amplifies the frustration caused by the fact that the cart has no save file or password system.
+You'll acquire a radar later on which helps a lot but doesn't hide the repetitive nature in a slightly above average game.

 The Mega Drive (or Genesis) version differed drastically.
 This is a fairly standard platform game that was typical of the era.
 Where this truly stands out is that there are essentially two games here.
 You can control Dr. Grant in one storyline or a velociraptor in another, each having their own level designs and mechanics.

 The GameBoy and NES got their own games by Ocean, this time rejigging the Super Nintendo's outdoor sections.
 Like all NES games the difficulty in often punishing and I barely got past the first level.
-The areas aren't as huge here and it overall feels like less of a meandering treasure hunt but as actual arcade game.
+The areas aren't as huge here and it overall feels like less of a meandering treasure hunt than an actual arcade game.

 In each level you're required to find a number of dinosaur eggs and then reach the exit.
 The graphics are of a fairly high quality being at the end of the Nintendo's lifespan, but are by no means jaw-dropping.
 If you're playing the GameBoy version, it looks a lot better compared to its peers on the system.
 They're worth a go if your interested and can handle the challenge.

 Nintendo wasn't the only company to have Jurassic Park games on their 8-bit systems.
 SEGA also had unique games for the Master System and Game Gear.
-Like most games that share these two console brothers, there is very little to distinguish between the two.
+Like most games that share a release on these two systems, there's very little to distinguish between the two.